099ersf2/099ersf2/README.md

 Description:

-Players go up against each other to see who is th best rapper.
+Players compete to see who is the best rapper.

 Job:

-I'm the Owner and Lead Scripter.
+I'm the owner and lead scripter.
 I also created some of the UI in the game.

 I have one other person working on this project who built the map and made some animations.